Maia-Everett/lintian.eu/_posts/2024-08-22-warcraft-retrospective-32.md

 ![Misconceptions](/assets/wr/20240727165422_1.jpg)
 {% endfigure %}

 I like Kael's character design (except for the three green orbs floating around him for some reason).
-His portrait's facial features show that we're not dealing with a goody-to-shoes hero here, but a desperate man resorting to desperate measures.
+His portrait's facial features show that we're not dealing with a goody-two-shoes hero here, but a desperate man resorting to desperate measures.
 His voice sells this impression, too.
 It fits the overall despairing tone of this entire campaign, which takes place among charred ruins and you have to build your future from whatever scraps you find.

 And the background music perfectly fits the tone of the campaign as well.